Stellar-Suite/Stargate/README.md

 # Stargate
  Hyperwarp backend server, serves frontend, runs backend for managing game processes.
+For more info on the project, see the [org README](https://stellar-suite.github.io).
 ## Usage
 * Run `npm install` to install dependencies
 * Run `npm start` to start the server